 Where the situation is such that changes in agreed work arrangements are required, a quick assessment will be necessary to determine if the session can continue.
-The Head teacher/Principal or line manager should then be informed as soon as is practically possible.
-Emergency situations should be reported to the Police or Children's Social Care and to the Head teacher/Principal/parent as appropriate.
+The Headteacher/Principal or line manager should then be informed as soon as is practically possible.
+Emergency situations should be reported to the Police or Children's Social Care and to the Headteacher/Principal/parent as appropriate.

-Under no circumstances should a member of staff or volunteer visit a pupil/student in their home outside agreed work arrangements or invite a pupil/student to their own home or that of a family member, colleague or friend.
-If, in an emergency, such a one-off arrangement is required, the member of staff or volunteer must have a prior discussion with a senior manager and the parents or carers and a clear
+If, in an emergency, such a one-off arrangement is required, the member of staff or volunteer must have a prior discussion with a senior manager and the parents or carers and a clear justification for such an arrangement must be agreed and recorded.